-Software Critical Design Review (CDR) should be performed at the Computer Software Configuration Item (CSCI) level for software intensive systems.
+Software Critical Design Review (CDR) should be performed at the Computer Software Configuration Item (CSCI) level for software-intensive systems.
 The primary purpose of the software CSCI CDR is to determine if the completed detailed design meets the specified requirements established in the pertinent developmental baseline (functional/performance) specification, and the design is complete and ready to be implemented (i.e., coded and unit tested).
 The SRSs should be reviewed for changes and traceability to the completed detailed design.
-Impact of changes in requirements should be analyzed for impact to the detailed software design.
+The impact of changes in requirements should be analyzed for impact to the detailed software design.
 Where necessary, software requirements should be reallocated and designs adjusted to be consistent and complete.
 Analysis should include internal and external interfaces.
 The verification requirements and procedures should be analyzed for consistency and completeness.

 Software CSCI designs should be analyzed for consistency with the CS&S design architecture and interfaces with other elements of the system design.
 Where incremental development is being used, the CSCI design should be reviewed for completeness and consistency for each increment scheduled to be completed.
 Design allocations between and among the planned increments should be analyzed and reviewed.